Bar Examining Committee

-For further information - Connecticut Bar Examining Committee
+For further information see the Connecticut Bar Examining Committee

 - Bar Admission;

-- CT recognition of attorney licensed to practice law in another state (Pro Hac Vice); and,
+- Connecticut recognition of attorney licensed to practice law in another state (Pro Hac Vice); and,

 - Law student certification.

-8. What are the employment and volunteer opportunities with the courts for
+9. What are the employment and volunteer opportunities with the courts for lawyers?

 Positions are available for law school graduates as law clerks for: